drozd324/GPU_Delaunay_Triangulation/thesis.typ

 = Further work

-	In this secion I hope to describe some of the next steps I would take in this project if I had more time.
+	In this section I hope to describe some of the next steps I would take in this project if I had more time.

-	A better algorithm for the updating of point locations is neccesary to be implemented as in its current state it is extremely inefficient.
-The best candidate would be to implement a Directed Acuclyc Graph (DAG) data stucture which is commonly dont in applications such as this one.
-This DAG structure would allow a much faster and more efficient finding of point locations as we would save the structure of the history of triangle locations nested through flipping opertation and point insertions which would avoid alot of unnecessary calculations and memory fetches.
+	A better algorithm for the updating of point locations is necessary to be implemented as in its current state it is extremely inefficient.
+The best candidate would be to implement a Directed Acyclic Graph (DAG) data structure which is commonly don't in applications such as this one.
+This DAG structure would allow a much faster and more efficient finding of point locations as we would save the structure of the history of triangle locations nested through flipping operation and point insertions which would avoid a lot of unnecessary calculations and memory fetches.

-	In this report I have mostly only performed an analysis on the runtime of each algorithm but I havent considered to plot how much each memory location is occupied in the GPU.
+	In this report I have mostly only performed an analysis on the runtime of each algorithm but I haven't considered to plot how much each memory location is occupied in the GPU.
 This could further give insight into the inner workings of the algorithm and possibly provide better profiling opportunities which could help in the optimisation of the code.

-	During the process of preparing for the point insertion step we allways use the same criterion for picking which point to insert, that is, picking the point nearest the circumcenter of the triangles.
-There are other possible cadidated for this procedure some of which being choosing a random point inside the triangle, picking the point nearest the incenter of the triangle or the point neareset the average of the three vertices of the triangle.
+	During the process of preparing for the point insertion step we always use the same criterion for picking which point to insert, that is, picking the point nearest the circumcenter of the triangles.
+There are other possible candidate for this procedure some of which being choosing a random point inside the triangle, picking the point nearest the incenter of the triangle or the point nearest the average of the three vertices of the triangle.

 	Another test I would have like to perform is to see if we could improve the runtime by restricting the maximum number of passes of flipping in each call of the _flip_ function.
 With similar thinking for this test it would be interesting to see how much close to a DT the final triangulation would be after applying different restrictions to the algorithm and how much the total runtime would be improved.

+	*adding adaptive precision for incircle checks *

 #pagebreak()
 = Conclusion